Bethel University and Bethel University Foundation

 The Office of Accessibility Resources and Services (OARS) seeks to meet individual needs by coordinating and implementing internal policy regarding programs, services, and activities for individuals with disabilities.
 OARS functions as a source of information and advice and as a communication link among individuals with disabilities, faculty and staff members, and the community at large.
 Accommodating qualified individuals with disabilities in a mainstreamed environment is the overall objective of OARS.

-If a prospective student, applicant, student, faculty, or staff member with a disability requires accommodations to benefit from Bethel’s programs, services or activities, he or she should contact the Director of the Office of Accessibility Resources and Services or the Office of Human Resources.
+If a prospective student, applicant, student, faculty, or staff member with a disability requires accommodations to benefit from Bethel’s programs, services or activities, he or she should contact the Director of the Office of Accessibility Resources and Services or the Office of People and Culture.
 OARS receives and reviews disability related documentation and handles the approval of requested reasonable accommodations.
 The process of documentation review involves an individual assessment of the individual’s disability with respect to the documentation presented and the accommodations requested.
 OARS focuses on providing services needed by students, staff, and guests of the university with disabilities to minimize the extent to which their disability affects their opportunities in the Bethel academic environment.

 If a member of the Bethel community has a concern or has become aware of an instance of disability discrimination involving a prospective student, applicant, student, faculty member, staff member, or third party, the Section 504 Compliance Officer must be contacted immediately.
 Bethel will investigate and take prompt corrective action against any disability discrimination by or against its community members.
 Bethel has adopted the following policy and procedures as a basis for community guidance, education, and complaint resolution.